-Currently we sell two variaties of Georgia Olive Farms Extra Virgin Olive Oil, Arbequina and Chef’s Blend.
+We, currently, sell two varieties of Georgia Olive Farms Extra Virgin Olive Oil, Arbequina and Chef’s Blend.
 Both are pure, first cold-pressed EVOO with a taste described by Esquire Magazine as “smooth and ticks the back of your throat with a faint peppery kick, the way it should.”

 Our Pure Georgia Arbequina oil is only available in limited quantities each harvest season.
 This oil is 100% Georgia grown, EVOO.
 Its Green and buttery with a fruity finish.

-Koroneiki is an olive tree of medium vigor with a spreading habit and an open canopy.
+It is Greece’s most predominant variety, representing nearly half of its olive grove area.
+It is an olive tree of medium vigor with a spreading habit and an open canopy.
 The leaves are elliptic lanceolate short and narrow.
 The fruit is small ovoid and slightly asymmetric.
 It ripens early and has high and constant yields with a very high content of oil.
-An early bearer it also flowers early and produces lots of pollen.
-Often planted with Mastodies as a pollinizer.
 This is a good drought resistant variety but one that does not tolerate cold well.
 It is resistant to olive leaf spot but sensitive to olive knot.
 The oil is high in oleic acid and very stable.
-This variety originated in Greece.

 The oil has a marked bitterness and pungency with a persistence of green aromas, freshly cut grass, artichoke and, sometimes, apple or fig tree

 It may possibly be one of the most ancient existing olive tree variety.

 This minority variety from Catalonia has spread around the world these past years, thanks to how well it adapts to modern high density olive groves.
 IT is a tree of moderate growth, producing olives after two years, and reaching full fruiting in five years.